-SCUBA Refresher Course - get back into SCUBA Diving - 1/2 Day
+SCUBA Refresher Course – Essential Confidence in SCUBA Diving – 1/2 Day

 Refresh your SCUBA Memory!

 (optional dives after)